 Recently, an interesting article in the Economist about the high diversity of yeast in cacao and coffee bean fermentations caught my eye.
-Being a fermentation expert at Nizo and before that at The Coca-Cola Company, knowing that the final products of both coffee and cacao are the result of fermentation seems like basic information.
+As an Expertise Group Leader Fermentation at NIZO, I know that the final products of both coffee and cacao are the result of fermentation seems like basic information.
 However, most consumers are under the impression that both products are directly derived from the plant and are only industrially processed.
 They are not aware that the final product is a result of natural fermentation, which is essential to final flavour formation.

 Both for cacao and coffee beans, fermentation is performed by a mixture of yeasts that produce a variety of flavours, whilst the most well-known product of yeast, alcohol, is either produced in low amounts or evaporates during the process.
 The interesting observation reported in the Economist article related to the high diversity of yeast identified in the cacao and coffee beans isolated from different locations.
 All these different yeast are expected to produce different flavour molecules.
 This allowed for the possibility to use cacao yeasts from Costa Rica in a cacao fermentation executed in the Dominican Republic, thereby adding specific flavours normally only present in Costa Rica cacao beans to cacao beans from the Dominican Republic.